Honoring our origins,

 The release of the first Grand Seiko in 1960

 From the start the idea was simple, but its realization was fraught with challenges.
 The idea was to build a watch that would be as precise, durable, easy to wear and beautiful as humanly possible.
-While Seiko’s Crown and other mechanical watches of the 1950’s were constantly improving and increasingly popular, the team assembled to create Grand Seiko knew that, given time and resource, they needed, and could, go further.
+While Seiko’s Crown and other mechanical watches of the 1950’s were constantly improving and increasingly popular, the team assembled to create Grand Seiko knew that, given time and resource, they needed to, and could, go further.

 The first Grand Seiko was a major advance.
-The new calibre 3180 was accurate to within +12 to -3 seconds a day and offered a power reserve of 45 hours.
+The new caliber 3180 was accurate to within +12 to -3 seconds a day and offered a power reserve of 45 hours.
 It was the first watch in Japan to be compliant with the standard of excellence of the Bureaux Officiels de Contrôle de la Marche des Montres.

 The Grand Seiko Self-Dater, 1964

 The 1960 Grand Seiko was a great success, but the design team was determined to scale new heights in pursuit of their goal of creating the ‘ideal’ watch.
 Just four years from the creation of the first Grand Seiko, the Grand Seiko Self-Dater was introduced.
 The emphasis was on practicality.
 It had a calendar function and improved water resistance up to 50 meters, and was designed to be as practical in the office as it was beautiful in the evening.

 The first Grand Seiko

 Grand Seiko was born.
 The first Grand Seiko model was produced in Suwa Seikosha (now Seiko Epson) in Nagano prefecture in central Japan.